-13a.34 The appropriate level of MAPPA management should be considered at the end of every meeting.
+13a.38 The appropriate level of MAPPA management should be considered at the end of every meeting.
 The appropriate level of management should be based on the added value provided by holding Level 2 and 3 meetings, not on the level of assessed risk.
-However, levels of management should not be reduced where information is missing or where a key partner is not represented at the meeting.
-Where the management level is dropped or a category 3 case is removed from MAPPA, the rationale for the decision must be spelled out and recorded.
-(See 11.16 for more information on defensible decision making.)
-Equally, where a case is retained at level 2 or 3, the reasons for deciding on the particular level of management must be recorded.
+However, levels of management should not be reduced where information is missing, where a key partner is not represented at the meeting or where the RMP is not robust.
+Where the management level is reduced or a Category 3 case is removed from MAPPA, the rationale for the decision must be recorded (see Chapter 11.14 for more information on defensible decision making).
+Equally, where a case is retained at Level 2 or 3, the reasons for deciding on the level of management must be recorded.

-13a.35 A case should always be re-referred if it warrants a higher level of MAPPA management because of changing circumstances.
-Where a category 3 case is taken out of MAPPA it is particularly important that the process for a further referral and which agency is responsible for it is agreed and recorded in the minutes.
+13a.39 Agencies should always re-refer an individual if they warrant a higher level of MAPPA management because of changing circumstances.
+Where a Category 3 case is taken out of MAPPA it is particularly important that the process for a further referral and the agency responsible for it is agreed and recorded in the minutes.